City Crime Score

 Is Irvington safe?

-What is the crime rate in Irvington?
+What types of crime are most common in Irvington?

 What are the safest neighborhoods in Irvington?